28r/28r/README.md

 ### Why, hello there!

 - 👨🏼‍🎓 I’m a junior at Seoul National University
-- 🌎 I'm currently majoring in IR and I'm due to graduate in 2023.
+- 🌎 I'm currently majoring in IR and I'm due to graduate in June 2023.
 - 👨🏻‍💻 Recently, while on break, I completed Harvard University's CS50 course on edX,
 - ⌨️ which I've found to be a remarkably exciting introduction to programming,
 - 🛠 by way of C, Python, SQL and a couple others.